Publication

 Where I draw hard lines

-The middle position nobody wants
+The position that satisfies nobody

 The woman with the binder left my office without a rapamycin prescription.
-She left with a referral for a DEXA scan, an updated lipid panel order, and a printed summary of the PEARL trial.
-She emailed me two weeks later to say she had read the full paper and appreciated that I had taken her interest seriously rather than dismissing it.
+She left with a referral for a DEXA scan, an updated lipid panel order, and a printed summary of the PEARL trial results.
+She emailed me two weeks later: "I read the full paper.
+Thank you for not rolling your eyes at me."

 That is the conversation I want to have.
 Not the one where I am right and the patient is naive.
 The one where we are both looking at the same evidence and being honest about what it does and does not show.
-I do not know if rapamycin will ever work for healthy aging.
-I do not know if semaglutide's epigenetic effects will replicate.
-I do not know if NMN will matter at scale.
-Nobody does.
-The willingness to say that -- out loud, to patients -- is, I think, the beginning of taking longevity medicine seriously.
+The willingness to say "I do not know" out loud, to patients, is the beginning of taking this seriously.

 Frequently Asked Questions